lucidworks/banana/README.md

 #### Storing Dashboards in Solr

-If you want to save and load dashboards from Solr, create a collection using the configuration files provided in either the _resources/banana-int-solr-4.4_ (for Solr 4.4) directory or the _resources/banana-int-solr-4.5_ directory (for Solr 4.5 and above).
+If you want to save and load dashboards from Solr, create a collection using the configuration files provided in either the _resources/banana-int-solr-5.0_ (for Solr 5) directory or the _resources/banana-int-solr-4.5_ directory (for Solr 4.5).
 If you are using SolrCloud, you will need to upload the configuration into [ZooKeeper](https://zookeeper.apache.org) and then create the collection using that configuration.

 The Solr server configured in config.js will serve as the default node for each dashboard; you can configure each dashboard to point to a different Solr endpoint as long as your webserver and Solr put out the correct CORS headers.
 See the README file under the  _resources/enable-cors_ directory for a guide.